-Through our years of experience in working intensely with parties "on both sides" in the healthcare sector, we have gained considerable insight into and a sound understanding of the types of challenges that arise.
+Through our years of experience in working intensely with parties "on both sides" of the healthcare sector, we have gained considerable insight into and a sound understanding of the types of challenges that arise.

-Establishing interdisciplinary cooperation between the public and private sectors is one among our core competencies, regardless of whether the cooperation is based on considerations of efficiency or is facilitated through the Danish regulation regarding free choice of healthcare provider.
+Establishing interdisciplinary cooperation between the public and private sectors is one of our core competencies, regardless of whether the cooperation is based on considerations of efficiency or is facilitated through the Danish regulation regarding free choice of healthcare provider.

 We are also widely experienced in transferring medical practices, dental clinics and similar.